thediylabs/thediylabs/README.md

 Introduction
 ------------------------------------------------------------------------

-This is the source code for the xAPI server of [TheDIYLabs][8], a website for the sourcing of local foods and services.
+This is the source code of [TheDIYLabs][8], a website for the sourcing of local foods and services.

   [8]: https://thediylabs.com